-As one of the best-selling vehicles in the expanding small crossover segment, the new Escape is a model Ford knew it absolutely had to get right.
-After a great deal of time, money and input from engineering teams across the globe, Ford has changed nearly every aspect of the Escape for the latest generation, resulting in a more capable and stylish vehicle with a host of technology, safety and efficiency upgrades.
+As one of the best-selling vehicles in the expanding small crossover segment, the new-generation Escape is a model Ford knew it absolutely had to get right.
+After a great deal of time, money and input from engineering teams across the globe, Ford changed nearly every aspect of the Escape for the previous model year, resulting in a more capable and stylish vehicle with a host of technology, safety and efficiency upgrades.

-The exterior of the new Escape stays faithful to Vertrek concept, with only relatively minor details such the headlights, wheels and doorhandles overhauled for production.
-Distinguishing features of the new crossover include a relatively steeply raked windshield, a character line running across each flank (terminating in a somewhat cliche side-vent) and detailing on the hood that highlights the blue-oval badge in the grille.
+Distinguishing exterior features of the new crossover include a relatively steeply raked windshield, a character line running across each flank (terminating in a somewhat cliche side-vent) and detailing on the hood that highlights the blue-oval badge in the grille.
 The overall look is a crisp and modern interpretation of Ford's Kinetic design language, though some consumers who purchased the outgoing Escape for its more traditional, boxy look could be put off.

 Three four-cylinder options, two with EcoBoost, no V6

-Both mills include turbocharging and direct fuel-injection technologies while also adding twin independent variable camshaft timing (Ti-VCT) to the range of EcoBoost features.
-Exclusive to the Ecoboost motors is an active grille shutter system that opens grille slats when extra cooling air is needed, such as stop and go driving situations, while at highway speeds the slats automatically close to improve aerodynamics and eke out extra mileage.
+Both EcoBoost engines make their power with the help of turbocharging and direct fuel-injection.
+Exclusive to the EcoBoost motors is an active grille shutter system that opens grille slats when extra cooling air is needed, such as stop and go driving situations, while at highway speeds the slats automatically close to improve aerodynamics and eke out extra mileage.

-Partnering with each of the Escape's engines will be an efficient six-speed "SelectShift" automatic transmission that allows manual gear changes via a switch on the left side of the gear selector.
+Partnering with each of the Escape's engines is an efficient six-speed "SelectShift" automatic transmission that allows manual gear changes via a switch on the left side of the gear selector.

 Power to the pavement

-Standard Escapes send power to ground through the front wheels, while an "Intelligent" four-wheel-drive system is as option to boost all-weather capability.
-Ford claims that the system utilizes advanced software and sensors to monitor wheel speed, accelerator pedal position and steering wheel angle and respond to road conditions and driver input 20 times per second.
+Standard Escapes send power to ground through the front wheels, while an all-wheel-drive system is available as an option on the two upper-level motors to boost all-weather capability.
+Ford claims that the setup utilizes advanced software and sensors to monitor wheel speed, accelerator pedal position and steering wheel angle and respond to road conditions and driver input 20 times per second.

 While touching on capability, it should also be mentioned that the Escape can tow up to 3,500 pounds when properly equipped, while a trailer-sway control system detects trailer sway and automatically reduces engine speed while also applying asymmetrical braking to help counter it.